NREL/ResStock/docs/technical_development_guide/source/workflow_inputs/characteristics.rst

 Assumption
 **********

 - \Due to low sample count, the tsv is constructed by downscaling a dwelling unit sub-tsv with a household sub-tsv.
-The three sub-tsvs have the following dependencies: tsv1 dependency=['Geometry Building Type RECS'], tsv2 dependency=['Federal Poverty Level'], tsv3 dependency=['Electric Vehicle Outlet Access'].
-In combining tsv1, tsv2, and tsv3, the conditional relationships are ignored across ('Geometry Building Type RECS', 'Federal Poverty Level', and 'Electric Vehicle Outlet Access').
+The two sub-tsvs have the following dependencies: tsv1 dependency=['Geometry Building Type RECS'], tsv2 dependency=['Federal Poverty Level'], In combining tsv1 and tsv2, the conditional relationships are ignored across ('Geometry Building Type RECS' and 'Federal Poverty Level').

 Arguments